elmartinj/timecopilot/README.md

 ---

+## 🚀 Key Capabilities

+- **Unified Forecasting Layer**.
+Combines 30+ time-series foundation models (Chronos, Moirai, TimesFM, TimeGPT…) with LLM reasoning for automated model selection and explanation.

+- **Natural-Language Forecasting**.
+Ask questions in plain English and get forecasts, analysis, validation, and model comparisons.
+No scripts, pipelines, or dashboards needed.

+- **One-Line Forecasting**.
+Run end-to-end forecasts on any dataset in seconds with a single command (`uvx timecopilot forecast <url>`).

+## 📰 News

+- **#1 on the GIFT-Eval benchmark**.
+TimeCopilot reached the [top position](https://timecopilot.dev/experiments/gift-eval/) on the global GIFT-Eval benchmark above AWS, Salesforce, Google, IBM, and top universities.
+- **Accepted at NeurIPS (BERTs Workshop)**.
+Our [work on agentic forecasting](https://arxiv.org/pdf/2509.00616) was [accepted](https://berts-workshop.github.io/accepted-papers/) at NeurIPS 2025.
+- **New Manifesto: “Forecasting, the Agentic Way”.**  Our [founding essay](https://timecopilot.dev/blog/forecasting-the-agentic-way/) on agentic forecasting, TSFMs, and the future of time series.

 ## How It Works

 TimeCopilot is a generative agent that applies a systematic forecasting approach using large language models (LLMs) to: